Tampa Bay Buccaneers vs. Los Angeles Rams NFL Divisional Round Odds, Plays and Insights for January 23, 2022

 - Tampa Bay has nine wins against the spread in 17 games this year.

-- The Buccaneers have been favored by 3 points or more 18 times this season and are 11-7 ATS in those matchups.
+- This season, the Buccaneers have an ATS record of 11-7 in their 18 games as a favorite of 3 points or more.

-- Tampa Bay's games this year have gone over the total in nine out of 17 opportunities (52.9%).
+- Tampa Bay has gone over the point total in 52.9% of its opportunities this year (nine times in 17 games with a set point total).

-- Tampa Bay is 9-5 against the spread and 12-2 overall this season when the team scores more than 21.9 points.
+- Tampa Bay is 9-5 against the spread and 12-2 overall this season when the team records more than 21.9 points.

-- In games that Tampa Bay picks up more than 344.9 yards, the team is 8-6 against the spread and 12-2 overall.
+- When Tampa Bay picks up more than 344.9 yards, the team is 8-6 against the spread and 12-2 overall.

 - The Buccaneers have 19 giveaways this season, while the Rams have 25 takeaways.